 For those on a ketogenic diet, look for their bacon, hard boiled eggs and canned sardines and/or shellfish.
 Natural Lawson also has ready-to-eat chicken breasts that are a good choice as well.
 Just be sure to balance their high protein count out with more fat somewhere else!

-Ketogenic Diet in Japan Tip #4: Eating Out
+Tip #4: Eating Out in Japan

 Japan has an AMAZING food culture and luckily being on a ketogenic diet does not mean you miss out on the fun.
 While you’ll need to make choices like sashimi over sushi, it’s entirely doable.
 Just make sure so long as the rest of your group understands your restrictions.
 If you need to recommend an alternative, some of my keto-friendly favorites are yakitori and yakiniku.